Cost of a Unitary Patent

 For the users, this means a simplified procedure with regards to the deadline and payment.

-Based on the expected renewal fees for the UP as provided by the EPO, as well as sample comparison calculations, the UP can be a more cost-effective option compared to a traditional European patent (EP) that is validated and maintained in four or more of the participating EU countries.
+Based on the renewal fees for the UP as provided by the EPO, as well as sample comparison calculations, the UP is a more cost-effective option compared to a traditional European patent (EP) that is validated and maintained in four or more of the participating EU countries.